GregMurray30/MMX/README.md

 ## Abstract

-We introduce MMX (Media Mix Modeling with Latent Extensions), a fully Bayesian framework for marketing attribution that reconciles aggregate revenue signals with privacy-constrained fingerprinting data like SKAN.
+We introduce MMX (Media Mix Modeling with Last-Touched Attribution Extensions), a fully Bayesian framework for marketing attribution that reconciles aggregate revenue signals with privacy-constrained fingerprinting data like SKAN.
+In this paper, we primarily frame the solution as a means of improving SKAN, but it extends to any heuristically derived attribution policy measurement.
 MMX captures latent monetization dynamics, long run drifts, seasonal effects, and channel-level biases, allowing for simultaneous inference of organic and paid revenue components.
-By accounting for structural halo and cannibalization effects and aligning attribution with inferred monetization state, MMX improves interpretability and robustness in scenarios where traditional MMMs and last-touch methods fail.
+By accounting for structural halo, cannibalization, and poaching effects and aligning attribution with inferred monetization state, MMX improves interpretability and robustness in scenarios where traditional MMMs and last-touch methods fail.

-Through over 100 realistic simulations, MMX consistently outperforms SKAN-derived response curves in attribution accuracy, especially for uncorrelated spend, high spend, or bias-prone channels, while maintaining a "do-no-harm" property in most cases when identifiability is limited.
+Through over 100 realistic simulations, MMX consistently outperforms SKAN-derived response curves in causal attribution accuracy, especially for uncorrelated spend, high spend, or bias-prone channels, while maintaining a "do-no-harm" property in the majority of cases when identifiability is limited.

 We extend MMX into a Spend Decision Framework, which estimates the probability of profitability at each spend scale by sampling from the model's posterior.
 This enables channel-specific media planning based not on point estimates, but on the conditional likelihood of positive return.

 ## Introduction